threefoldtech/0-core/docs/building/building.md

 For all customization options see [Configuration](../config/config.md).

+<a id="autobuild"></a>
+## Autobuild

+Every time a change is pushed to [zero-os/0-core](https://github.com/zero-os/0-core), or [zero-os/0-fs](https://github.com/zero-os/0-fs), a pre-compiled initramfs image (called baseimage) will be used.
+Building of core0 or 0-fs only takes about 3 minutes.
+If you push to [zero-os/0-initramfs](https://github.com/zero-os/0-initramfs), a complete kernel image will be rebuilt, which can take up to 1 hour.

+See [zero-os/0-autobuilder](https://github.com/zero-os/0-autobuilder) for more details.

 <a id="whatnext"></a>
 ## I have the kernel, what can I do with it?

 Just boot it.
-The G8OS boot image (kernel) is EFI bootable.
+The Zero-OS boot image (kernel) is EFI bootable.

 If you have an EFI shell, just run the kernel like any EFI executable.